-For more information about Loansome Doc, see the fact sheet on the NLM website.
+For more information about Loansome Doc, see the Loansome Doc fact sheet on the NLM website.

-Yes, the Lewis Library system for Document Delivery/Interlibrary Loan provides features and benefits that are very similar to Loansome Doc.
+Yes, our Document Delivery / Interlibrary Loan system provides features and benefits that are very similar to Loansome Doc.
 An account in that system is required for online delivery of copies, so you may want to use it consistently for all your requests.
 However, only one request at a time can be sent to the Lewis Library system, so an additional Loansome Doc account can be helpful if you typically order multiple documents at once from PubMed.
 It also provides a more efficient workflow for those who are not affiliated with the UNT Health Science Center.

-- Complete the one-time registration in Lewis Library's Document Delivery/Interlibrary Loan system.
+- Complete the one-time registration in our Document Delivery / Interlibrary Loan system.

 - Contact us by phone or e-mail (firstname.lastname@example.org) and request the Loansome Doc registration code.